icey-zhang/EfficientMFD/README.md

 ```

-The code will come soon，if you have any question, please contact email: jqzhang_2@stu.xidian.edu.cn
+The code will come soon.